 Bridge Operations

-The Polymarket Bridge API now includes a POST /withdraw endpoint for bridging USDC.e to other chains.
-This endpoint is accessed via the Bridge API (https://bridge.polymarket.com/withdraw), not through py_clob_client directly.
+The Polymarket Bridge API includes a POST /withdraw endpoint for bridging funds to other chains.
+This endpoint is accessed via the Bridge API (https://bridge.polymarket.com/withdraw), not through py-clob-client-v2 directly.
+(CLOB V2 collateral is pUSD; the Bridge handles the on/off-ramp.)
 See the Polymarket API Guide — Bridge API for endpoint documentation and example code.

 Choosing the Right Method Pattern